NicolaGernone/S3_Test_Project/satellite_field_monitoring/README.md

 The other variables are alreeady set with default values in the `.env` file.

+A `field.csv` is already provided in the project root.
+It contains the list of fields to monitor.
+The fields are identified by a unique id, a name, a latitude and a longitude.

+If you want to use your own list of fields, you can cahnge the `CSV_URL` variable in the `.env` file pointing to your csv.

 ## Setup

 1. Clone the repository.
 2. Navigate into the project directory.
-3. Create a `.env` file copying the `env.exaple` and filling the missing data.
+3. Create a `.env` file copying the `env.exaple` and filling the missing data as specified in the Requirements above.

 ## Usage